Jordi Llompart: Film career

 From 2012 to 2015 Llompart worked as executive producer, director and scriptwriter of Barça Dreams (2015) a long length documentary film about the history of Football Club Barcelona from its beginnings to the last triumphal age led by the player Lionel Messi, and the coaches Johan Cruyff, Pep Guardiola, Tito Vilanova and Luis Enrique.

 In 2017 Llompart wrote and directed The Last Wild, a conservationist film that explains the need to preserve the wildlife not only to ensure the survival of the animals but also to provide a record of the powerful ancestral bond between humans and nature.
 In 2018 and 2019 wrote and directed documentary films for the Aga Khan Trust for Culture, as The World of the Fatimids, shot in Cairo and based on the Fatimid dynasty, and Restoring Dignity that is about the efforts to improve people's life, to restore their dignity, thanks to humanitarian and cultural projects implemented in Kabul, Afghanistan, Lahore, Pakistan and Delhi, India.

 In 2021, Jordi Llompart was elected president of the Associació Societat Geogràfica de Catalunya (Geographic Society Association of Catalonia).
 This association, also known as Societat Nova Geogràfica, was founded in 2019 by Llompart himself and other renowned professionals from various fields of Catalan society with the aim of promoting knowledge of human, cultural and environmental geography.

+In 2023, he produced and directed the documentary film Simfonia per un mon nou, an experimental documentary without voiceover narration and with music by the composer, Roger Subirana, that reflects on the state of the world and the contradictions of human civilization.

+In 2025, Jordi Llompart produced and directed the documentary Angola - The Soul of Africa, a large-format IMAX blockbuster commissioned by the new Luanda Science Center.
+The documentary delves into the cultural diversity of the country, from the Namib Desert to the Kalandula Falls.

+In 2026, he adapted the previous documentary for distribution to cinemas, television and digital platforms under the title Descobrint Angola.